dillon-quan/TensorFlow/README.md

 # TensorFlow

-This repository contains the tutorials that I have done through from the TensorFlow Documentation page, MIT OpenCourseWare, and other public domain resources.
+This repository contains the tutorials that I have done through the TensorFlow Documentation page, MIT OpenCourseWare, and other public domain resources.
 The following are links to the resources that I used to learn the workings of TensorFlow for Deep Learning.

 ### TensorFlow Documentation
 https://www.tensorflow.org/tutorials/keras/